-- Records will be kept in line with our records retention schedule - All sensitive and child protection records will be kept confidential and secure.
+- Records will be kept in line with our records retention schedule. - All sensitive and child protection records will be kept confidential and secure.
 They will only be available to those who have a right or professional need to see them.
 The school uses CPOMS to record safeguarding information. - Non-confidential records will be made easily accessible and available. - When a child moves to another school any child protection files will be transferred promptly, securely and separate from the main pupil file.
 The school will also speak to the DSL of the receiving school to provide information that will enable the necessary preparation to ensure the safety of the child.

 When sharing confidential information about a member of staff or pupil, the school has regard to the data protection principles, which allow them to share personal information, as provided for in the Data Protection Act 2018, and the GDPR and where relevant, the Education (Pupil Information) (England) Regulations 2005 and the Freedom of Information Act 2000.
-Advice on information sharing advice for practitioners can be accessed <a href="https://example.com/here/beauty-to-sharing-new-to-sharing-ne
+Advice on information sharing for practitioners can be accessed here.

-The school notes that Keeping Children Safe in Education (2023) para 57 The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe and promoting their welfare.
+The school notes that Keeping Children Safe in Education (2024) para 57 The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe and promoting their welfare.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare.
 This includes allowing practitioners to share information without consent.